Return to the BUILD

 Repeat all of these steps to build the other Leg Detail assembly:

 I am pretty happy that there is a good amount of metal in the build so far.
-The Dome Frames are the only plastic in this issue.
 While metal adds weight for a moving robot, it is also a lot stronger, durable, and looks better.
 We will be attaching most of these parts in the next issue.

 Issue 8 – Dome Frames, Dome Ring Frames, Right Ankle Fitting